ttruty/ttruty.github.io/projects/_posts/2019-11-13-GrannyGame.md

 image: assets/img/grannypost/game.jpg
 # This description is used to preview the page on search engines, social media, etc.
 description: >
     A rapid development project to showcase some game design skills with unity.
 The entire game was put together in about 3 days.
-It includes a menu, gameplay, and firebase connected leaderboard.
+It includes a menu, game-play, and firebase connected leader-board.

 # (Optional) Link to an image that represents your blog post.